 Clinical Trials Co-Investigated by John F. Gerecitano

-- A Phase I Study of CPI-0610 in Patients with Progressive Lymphoma
+- A Phase I Study of DS-3032B in Patients with Advanced Solid Tumors or Lymphomas

 - A Phase I Study of GSK2857916 in Patients with Recurrent or Persistent Multiple Myeloma